Fort Lauderdale DUI Attorney

 - Up to 12 months’ imprisonment (if the offense occurred more than 10 years after the previous)

 - A license suspension of up to 10 years

 - Vehicle impoundment of up to 90 days

 You Only Have 10 Days to Save Your License

-Once you are arrested for DUI, your driver’s license will be subject to automatic suspension.
-From the moment you are arrested, you will only have 10 days to request a hearing with the Department of Motor Vehicles (DMV).
-At your DMV hearing, you will have the chance to contest the suspension.
+Once you are arrested for DUI, your license will be subject to automatic suspension.
+From the moment you are arrested, you will only have 10 days to request a hearing with the Department of Motor Vehicles.
+At your hearing, you will have the chance to contest the suspension.
 If you choose not to schedule a hearing, your license will be suspended.